0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/05 - Arrays.md

 ## Types Of Arrays

-### Object Arrays / Typed Arrays
+### Typed Arrays / Object Arrays
-Object arrays **can store all data types**, including primitive types (but the JVM will use their wrapper classes).
-They are represented by the `Array` class.
+Typed arrays **can store all data types**, including primitive types (but the JVM will use their wrapper classes).
+They are represented by the generic `Array` class.

 ### Primitive-Type Arrays
 Primitive-type arrays **can only store primitive data types** and the JVM will use the actual primitive types, so there is no boxing overhead.
 They are represented by the following classes: